 - for early identification and remediation of non-participants.

-You can use a Learning Management Systems (LMS) such as Blackboard or Moodle in group work.
+You can use a Learning Management Systems (LMS) such as Moodle in group work.
 For example:

 - Online submissions and grading can simplify grading and help teachers provide timely feedback to students.